fiatrete/SDCN-Stable-Diffusion-Computing-Network/README.md

 ```

-- In the case of success, an array called `images` will be returned, which contains the generated result images in base64 encoding.
+- In case of success, an array called `images` will be returned, which contains the generated result images in base64 encoding.
 The `msg` field will not be included.
-- In the case of failure, the `images` field will not be included, and the `msg` field will contain the error message.
+- In case of failure, the `images` field will not be included, and the `msg` field will contain the error message.

 ### txt2img